Ecologically Friendly DIY Bathroom Deodorizers

 What is worse than bathroom smells?
 The choke-inducing chemical smell of spray air freshener layered on top of it.
 Holy smokes, it can leave you gasping for air.
 For bathroom deodorizing, natural, non-toxic deodorizers are actually better at masking bad smells.
 They're also a lot friendlier to people who are allergic or sensitive to synthetic perfumes.

-If you have persistent bad smells in your bathroom that are not related to going to the bathroom, you might need to call in a plumber.
-For example, Jimmy Cash, a plumber in Dallas, says that bathroom smells can be attributed to pipe leaks or drain seals.
-These bathroom deodorizers are not a substitute for keeping plumbing in working order.
-Also, having an HVAC contractor install a proper vent fan in your bathroom is beneficial in a few ways: A vent fan can pull out routine bathroom smells, but it also can prevent mold and mildew growth, which has its own nasty smell.
+If you have a persistent bad odor in your bathroom that is not related to going to the bathroom, you might need to call in a plumber.
+For example, Jimmy Cash, a plumber in Dallas, says that many bathroom smells can be attributed to pipe leaks or faulty drain seals.
+Our bathroom deodorizers are not a substitute for keeping plumbing in working order.
+Also, having an electrician install a proper vent fan in your bathroom is beneficial in a few ways: A vent fan can pull out routine bathroom smells, but it also can prevent mold and mildew growth, which has its own nasty scent.

 While my favorite way to deodorize the bathroom is to open the window or turn on a vent fan (duh), sometimes the air just doesn't move fast enough and you need a little help.
 So here you go; help is on the way.